ivanaszuber/tagmatic/README.md

 Dashboard contains various reports displaying sprint, project and team progress (see screenshots at the bottom).

-This is version 0.0.1 of the app, meaning there's many more features to come.
-The demo is available at http://ivanaszuber.github.io/tagmatic/demo and contains *some* of the features (CRUD operations are obviously disabled).
+This is **version 0.0.1** of the app, meaning there are many more features to come.
+The demo is available at http://ivanaszuber.github.io/tagmatic-frontend/demo and contains *some* of the features.

-**Source code is located in the `app` folder and has been 'modularized'.
+**Source code is located in the `app` folder.
 Each component is located in its own folder.**

 ## Technology Used